Eric43/tdtk/README.md

 # Project Organization

 The tdtk project is designed to be fully free and open devlopment in keeping with this mission, the directory structure is divided into three parts.
 First, there is the package subdirectory.
 In this subdir is the necessary componets to install the current development version of the tdtk-package.r.
-Next there is the ./code director that contains the code used to generate the tdtk package.
-Finally any note, org files etc will be maintqined in the tdtk main directory.
+Next there is the ./source directory that contains the code used to generate the tdtk-package (with Roxygen2 document information).

 # Project Goals